IshaanBhatnagar25/IshaanBhatnagar25/README.md

 - 🔭 I just launched my blog based [portfolio](https://ishaanbhatnagar25.github.io/)
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to explore new stuff and play Piano in my free time.

 ---

 ### About:

 >I solve problems.
 Generally with computers, math and algorithms.
 Often with teams of collaborators.
 I also like data in all its forms.
-I have a command over the language and can speak fluently and without any hesitation.
 I love to grasp new concepts quickly and implement them efficiently.
 I am a team player.
 An open work environment is an ideal workplace where I can exhibit the best out of me.
 I have a never-give-up attitude towards the problem that I face.
-I have an understanding of implementing the concepts.

 ---